 This fall, as the facilities assessment drew to a close, the district established a Facilities Task Force comprised of parents, community members, students, business owners, community partners, Board of Education members and school staff in order to create a community-driven plan for our school buildings that respects our rich history and prepares us for the future.

 The Task Force reviewed and assessed extensively, covering topics from funding sources to touring similar nearby districts.
-This review, with guidance from Garmann Miller, has resulted in two Master Facilities Plan options that will be presented to the community over the coming weeks.
-The Task Force will seek feedback from the community on both plans, culminating in a recommendation to the Board of Education during the May 13 meeting.
+This review, with guidance from Garmann Miller, resulted in two Master Facilities Plan options that were shared with the community for feedback in late April, culminating in the recommendation to the Board of Education during the May 13 meeting.